Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Monday, 2022-04-11 07:54:15

+Rested and ready to go.
+I believe it is good to start the week strong.

 ## Sunday, 2022-04-10 09:52:26

 Not going to lie.
 I wanted to take the weekend off.
 I am not "hardcore".
 I understand computers and software.
 My goal here is to sharpen my skills not dull my enthusiasm for living by over working.
 My Vanilla JS workshop keeps going even on...
 Saturday.
 I checked and nothing for today (Sunday).
 He does believe in a day of rest.
 I would know if I read the information closely.
 Honestly I just skimmed because I figure I have taken his workshop before and it is manageable.
 I opted to learn the details later (which is now, lol).